arvidn/libtorrent/branches/encryption/docs/manual.rst

 argument to ``session::add_torrent()`` (see `add_torrent()`_).
 These two modes have different drawbacks and benefits.

+The decision to use full allocation or compact allocation typically depends on whether any files are filtered and if the filesystem supports sparse files.

+To know if the filesystem supports sparse files (and to know if libtorrent believes the filesystem supports sparse files), see `supports_sparse_files()`_.

 full allocation
 ---------------

 When a torrent is started in full allocation mode, the checker thread (see threads_) will make sure that the entire storage is allocated, and fill any gaps with zeros.
+This will be skipped if the filesystem supports sparse files or automatic zero filling.
 It will of course still check for existing pieces and fast resume data.
 The main drawbacks of this mode are:

- * It will take longer to start the torrent, since it will need to fill the files with zeros.
+ * It may take longer to start the torrent, since it will need to fill the files with zeros on some systems.
 This delay is linearly dependent on the size of the download.

- * The download will occupy unnecessary disk space between download sessions.
+ * The download may occupy unnecessary disk space between download sessions.
+In case sparse files are not supported.

  * Disk caches usually perform extremely poorly with random access to large files and may slow down a download considerably.